Hearing loss can be temporary or permanent and can affect all age groups. Ageing, ear infections and loud noises all cause hearing loss.

 If you have a bacterial infection of your middle ear, it can sometimes be treated with antibiotics.
 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-If your outer or middle ears are blocked by ear wax or fluid caused by an ear infection, a nurse will be able to remove the blockage with a syringe after it has been softened.
+If your outer or middle ears are blocked by ear wax or fluid caused by an ear infection, a nurse will often be able to remove the blockage with a syringe after it has been softened.

 If there is no cure for your hearing loss, for example if it’s caused by ageing, a hearing aid for one or both of your ears may help.
 Hearing aids can work for both conductive and sensorineural hearing loss.
 Many different types of hearing aid are available, and your audiologist will advise you as to which type best suits your needs.